FAQ

 Yes, children have free time to play, but there are also many organized activities such as singing and movement activities.
 The academic program is divided by age and occurs during the morning block.
 Twice a day children participate in S.T.R.E.A.M. activity centers which center around purposeful play.

 At BASIS Prague, we strive to cater to the children's interests.
 During the summer, we send out a questionnaire to parents and children and consequently propose several types of clubs.
-Currently, the preschool offers a football club, dance club, ceramics club, and music club.
+Currently, the preschool offers a football club, dance club, ceramics club, and others.

 Parents are regularly informed about what their children are learning.
 We provide parents with links to the English songs that the children are currently learning so they can support and practice them at home if they so choose to.
 This is just one instance of how parents can increase their involvement in their child's learning process.